 Deficiency causes megaloblastic anemia, damage to the white matter of the spinal cord and brain, and peripheral neuropathy which is characterized by tingling or numbness in the hands or feet.

-Vitamin B6 is important in the biosynthesis of heme and nucleic acid, as well as in lipid, carbohydrate, and amino acid metabolism.
+It is important in the biosynthesis of heme and nucleic acid, as well as in lipid, carbohydrate, and amino acid metabolism.
 I

-Vitamin C is also an antioxidant, supports immune function, and facilitates the absorption of iron.
+It is also an antioxidant, supports immune function, and facilitates the absorption of iron.
 In developed countries, deficiency can occur with general undernutrition, but severe deficiency (causing scurvy) is uncommon.

 Symptoms of deficiency include fatigue, depression, and connective tissue defects such as gingivitis, rash, internal bleeding, or impaired wound healing.
 The Recommended Dietary Allowance (RDA) is 75 milligrams for women, 90 milligrams for men.

-Fat soluble Vitamins
+Fat Soluble Vitamins

-To use Vitamin A, the body releases it into the circulation bound to pre-albumin (transthyretin) and retinol-binding protein. β-carotene and other provitamin carotenoids, contained in green leafy and yellow vegetables and deep- or bright-colored fruits, are converted to Vitamin A. Carotenoids are absorbed better from vegetables when they are cooked or homogenized and served with some fats or oils.
+To use Retinol, the body releases it into the circulation bound to pre-albumin (transthyretin) and retinol-binding protein. β-carotene and other provitamin carotenoids, contained in green leafy and yellow vegetables and deep- or bright-colored fruits, are converted to Retinol.

 The Recommended Dietary Allowance (RDA) of Vitamin A is 900 micrograms for men, and 700 micrograms for women.
 Deficiency impairs immunity and causes skin rashes and typical ocular effects such as dry eyes and night blindness.